A Guide to Regression Discontinuity Designs in Medical Applications: Analysis with Discrete Score

 Next, we explore whether there is a window around the cutoff where all the covariates are balanced.
 We summarize the results without reporting details to conserve space.
 Considering the p-value for differences-in-means obtained for each increasing symmetric window from $[25,26]$ to $[21,30]$, we find that for the smallest window the $p$-value for one covariate, tumor size, is less than $0.05$.
 If tumor size affects cancer recurrence, an imbalance in this covariate can invalidate the outcome comparisons between the treated and the control groups.
 Ideally, no important confounders should be imbalanced in the chosen local randomization window.
 Furthermore, the minimum p-value is below $0.10$ in all of these windows, showing that covariate balance is getting worse as the window size increases---a pattern that is expected when the score correlates strongly with units' characteristics.
 We also found a second covariate, lymphovascular invasion, that is imbalanced in the second smallest window.
 These pre-intervention covariates are likely to be important determinants of the outcome, and thus the outcome of the RD methods are likely to be confounded and fail to provide a valid estimate of the true effect of chemotherapy on cancer recurrence.
 In sum, we find statistically significant differences in key pre-intervention features that are likely to confound the RD design.

-Finally, consider the first-stage treatment effect, $\theta_\mathtt{D}$, to understand whether reaching an oncotype score of $26$ resulted in a significant increase in the probability of being treated with adjuvant chemotherapy.
-For the smallest window, $\W=[25,26]$ with $N_\W = 65$, we find $\widehat{\theta}_\mathtt{D}=0.15$ with a Fisherian p-value corresponding to the sharp null hypothesis of no effect for any unit of $0.32$.
+Finally, we consider the first-stage treatment effect, $\theta_\mathtt{D}$, to understand whether reaching an oncotype score of $26$ resulted in a significant increase in the probability of being treated with adjuvant chemotherapy.
+For the smallest window, $\W=[25,26]$ with $N_\W = 65$, we find $\widehat{\theta}_\mathtt{D}=0.15$ with a Fisherian p-value of $0.32$.
 In addition, the large-sample F-statistic is $1.51$, suggesting a clear problem of weak instruments, as already anticipated in Figure \ref{fig.rf2}.
+Reaching the cutoff of 26 does not seem to have induced an increase in the probability of receiving adjuvant chemotherapy.
 Fuzzy RD treatment effects are weakly identifiable and thus unreliable in this application.

 In sum, the \textit{chemotherapy} application does not pass basic RD validation/diagnostic tests, and the evidence does not support an RD analysis.
 The clinical guideline was not followed closely, which resulted in a very weak instrument, and the fact that important confounders are imbalanced even in the smallest windows around the cutoff makes this application an example of a flawed RD design.